The Connecticut Virtuosi and our students will perform music from the popular film series,

 ~ Emma Rae

 When I was young, I wanted to play just about every musical instrument.
 I studied drums, piano, bass and trombone.
 When a new musical instrument came into the house, I could instantly make music with it.
-Life at home was musical theater with people frequently bursting into song.
-In school, I joined chorus, and settled on the trombone to join jazz band, wind ensemble and chamber orchestra.
+Life at home was a musical theater with people frequently bursting into song.
+In school, I joined the chorus and settled on the trombone to join the jazz band, wind ensemble, and chamber orchestra.
 During this time, I toured Europe twice with a symphonic band and choir as part of the American Music Abroad organization.
 There I developed a real sense of music as a universal language.

 Tragedy struck when I was 14.
 My beautiful mother was hit and killed by a car.
 I turned to music as an emotional outlet for my grief and began writing my own songs.
 I followed this passion by studying songwriting at Berklee College of Music, where I graduated from in 2015.
 At Berklee, I won a songwriting scholarship my senior year for my song “Old Oak Heart,” which appears as two versions on my EP, one acoustic version and a more fully arranged version.